TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 Consider what powers your character's abilities.
 What makes them able to do the incredible things they do?
 An ability may cost magic gems, imbued talismans of paper, a source of energy like mana, or anything else you can come up with!
 Whatever you choose it to be, that is their type of **ability points**.
 If you're not sure, it's okay to just call them "ability points" and come up with a name for them later-- but it is a good idea to come up with a name for them later.
 It helps to make the flavor of your character come to life!

 You start with a pool of **2** of these ability points, and gain more as you gain additional potential.
 You spend these points to use abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).
 You can also recover spent ability points when it makes sense that you would.
 A mage might be able to replenish their _mana_ from leylines.
-A might be able to replenish their _ammunition_ in an arsenal.
+A grenadier might be able to replenish their _ammunition_ in an arsenal.
 A leader might replenish their _pride_ from cheering throngs of admirers.

 ### Creating Multiple types of Ability Points